bendrucker/sour/readme.md

 ##### route

 The route key object returned by `Sour.route`.
-If no route is provided, the hook will run before all transitions.
+If no route is provided, the hook will run for every route.

 ##### callback